Okerew/Neural-Web/README.md

 } MemorySystem;
 ```

-### Neuron and Connection Management
+### Neuron, Connection Management, neuron specialization

-Neurons are the basic units of the neural network, and connections define how neurons are interconnected.
+Neurons are the basic units of the neural network, organized into layers, each connected in a 3d like structure and specialized.

 #### Neuron